公 法 评 论 你们必晓得真理,真理必叫你们得以自由。 |

 IULIA VOINA-MOTOC: MORAL-RULE AND RULE OF LAW IN INTERNATIONAL POLITICS ??

-relations is called "stasis" and appears in the international community when various
+relations is called "stasis" and appears in the international community

 groups of people gain loyalties which attach them more to some groups of people

 belonging to other states than to their own citizens.34 Wight is not a nationalist.
-He

-is ironic about nationalist statements, saying that "small countries have produced
+is ironic about nationalist statements, saying that "small countries

 the big culture," and considers them an inaccurate historical sentimentalism,35